Financial-Times/dotcom-page-kit/packages/anvil-server-asset-loader/readme.md

 ### `getHashedAsset(filename: string)`

-Returns the output file name for the given the original file name.
+Returns the output file name for the given the source file name.

 ### `getPublicURL(filename: string)`

-Returns the public URL (accessible to a website user) for the given the original file name.
+Returns the public URL (accessible to a website user) for the given the source file name.

 ### `getFileSystemPath(filename: string)`

-Returns the absolute file system path to an output file for the given the original file name.
+Returns the absolute file system path to an output file for the given the source file name.

 ### `getFileContents(filename: string)`

-Loads the contents of an output file for the given the original file name.
+Loads the contents of an output file for the given the source file name.

-### `matchAssets(pattern: string | RegExp)`
+### `matchAssets(pattern: string | RegExp | Function)`

-Match original file names based on a pattern which may be useful when output is split into multiple files.
+Match source file names based on a pattern which may be useful when output is split into multiple files.

 ## Options